 Break Down COGS, Margins, and Profitability

 Understanding the components of your startup financial assumptions is critical for long-term success.
-Accurately modeling costs such as credit card processing fees, product unit costs, and other variable expenses ensures that your cost of goods sold (COGS) reflects the true financial picture.
+Accurately model costs such as credit card processing fees and product unit costs.
+These variable expenses ensure your cost of goods sold (COGS) reflects the true financial picture.
 When these costs are overlooked or underestimated, gross margins can shrink, directly impacting net profitability.

 Plan for Revenue Growth and Business Expansion